KIT-MRT/iv2023_workshop_bridging_the_gap/index.md

 excerpt: 'An upcoming IV2022 workshop'
 ---

 This workshop has been accepted at the [33nd IEEE Intelligent Vehicles Symposium (IV)](https://iv2022.com/) and will take place on July 5th in Aachen, Germany.
 It addresses researchers who target the deployment of fully automated driving in large-scale, changing environments and have to consider both uncertainty-affected perception and potentially outdated HD maps.
 The workshop will particularly benefit from the discussions between experts from a wide range of specializations such as behavior and motion planning, prediction, localization and mapping and environmental modelling.
-Also, we aim for the exchange between developers from academia and industry who have already gained experience with their research vehicles on public roads.
+Also, we also aim for the exchange between developers from academia and industry who have already gained experience with their research vehicles on public roads.

 ## Scope and Topics